3.7 Focus Groups

 5. Find a co-facilitator.
 A second person handles note-taking, equipment, and side conversations so the moderator can stay present in the discussion.

 6. Choose a comfortable venue and recording method.
-Comfort and psychological safety are critical.
+Comfort and psychological safety shape how openly people speak.
 For virtual sessions, default to a meeting tool participants already know.

-7. Prepare up to ten open-ended questions.
-Establish rapport early, avoid jargon, and save anything embarrassing or threatening for late in the session — once participants feel comfortable.
+7. Write the discussion guide.
+Prepare up to ten open-ended questions.
+Establish rapport early, avoid jargon, and save anything embarrassing or threatening for late in the session, once participants feel comfortable.
+Decide the opening framing here too: that this is a brainstorming-style discussion to hear opinions rather than reach consensus, and that there are no right or wrong answers.

 Execution

-1. Pass out consent forms at the start and confirm everyone understands the session is being recorded.
+1. Get consent.
+Pass out consent forms at the start and confirm everyone understands the session is being recorded.

-2. Have everyone introduce themselves briefly.
-Keep introductions short — long ones set the expectation that everyone will speak at length.
+2. Keep introductions short.
+Have everyone introduce themselves briefly — long introductions set the expectation that everyone will speak at length.

-5. Stay neutral and empathetic.
-Establish eye contact with participants who are speaking less and gently invite them in.
+4. Stay neutral and draw people in.
+Keep your reactions even and empathetic, make eye contact with the participants who are speaking less, and gently invite them in.

-6. Take written notes during the session (your co-facilitator), capturing non-verbal cues as well as what was said.
-AI transcription tools can handle the verbatim record automatically; some platforms also offer real-time sentiment analysis that flags when emotional engagement spikes or when a participant is being drowned out.
+5. Capture more than words.
+Your co-facilitator takes written notes, capturing non-verbal cues as well as what was said.
+AI transcription handles the verbatim record automatically; some platforms also flag in real time when engagement spikes or when a participant is being drowned out.

-7. Prevent any individual from dominating.
+6. Prevent any one person from dominating.
 Use prompts like “Does anyone else have a different perspective?” or “I want to make sure we hear from everyone — [name], what do you think?”

-8. Wrap between 45 and 90 minutes.
-Energy and signal both decline sharply after 90 minutes.
+7. Wrap within 90 minutes.
+Keep the session between 45 and 90 minutes; energy and signal both decline sharply after that.

-10. Repeat if you can.
-Run a few focus groups with comparable composition — one session is a single data point and is unusually vulnerable to one strong voice.
+9. Repeat if you can.
+Run a few groups with comparable composition — one session is a single data point and is unusually vulnerable to one strong voice.

 Analysis

 1. Transcribe the session.
-AI transcription tools (Otter.ai, Looppanel, Recall.ai, Dovetail) handle this in minutes; clean obvious errors before coding.
+AI transcription tools handle this in minutes; clean obvious errors before coding.

 2. Code and cluster the responses.
-Use affinity mapping — sticky notes or a digital equivalent — to group related quotes into themes.
-Capture the customer’s actual language, not your paraphrase.
+Group related quotes into themes using affinity mapping — sticky notes or a digital equivalent that lets you cluster similar reasons together.
+Capture the participant’s actual language, not your paraphrase.

 3. Look for divergent opinions and outliers.
 A focus group’s strength is showing how people influence each other; pay particular attention to moments where someone changes their mind, pushes back, or goes quiet.